DUI Attorney in Payson and Yuma, AZ Battles for Your Rights

 Get experienced defense from a former DUI prosecutor

 Arizona’s drunk driving laws are not particularly forgiving.
 Even if this is your first brush with the law, a conviction could mean much more than a suspended or revoked license.
 You could have to spend as much as 188 days in jail (this is for a misdemeanor crime).
 You need to fight these charges to prevent serious repercussions.
-The Law Offices of Phil Hineman, P.C. can help.
+The Law Office of Phil Hineman, P.C. can help.

 By choosing our law firm, you put more than 25 years of experience to work for you.
 Perhaps more importantly, your case will be handled by an attorney who has served as a DUI prosecutor.
 That offers you a distinct advantage: we know how the other side works because we have stood in their shoes.
 We have seen their methods in action, so we know the ways that those methods can be overcome.
 We use that knowledge to defend you against the DUI charges you are facing.